djun06/cse15l-lab-reports/FarApart.md

 Just some square brackets [].

-Hello I am Dylan (this is not a link).
+Hello I am Dylan (this is not a link)